sk1dd3d/redox/README.md

 | **1.12.2** | 🔴 Limited | Long Ago | Deprecated |
 | **1.8.9** | 🟢 Full | Recently | Recommended |

 > **📝 Note:** Full support includes all modules and bypass features.
 Partial support may have limited bypasses or missing modules.
+Limited support has nearly to no bypasses and will hardly have any module.

 ---